 The card offers three times points in one category of your choice from the following list:

-You also pick up two times the points on the other four categories that you don't choose for your three times points.
+You also pick up two times the points on the other four categories that you don't choose for your three times points (the three-times and two-times the points earning applies to the first $100,000 spent in each category per year, then 1 point per $1).
 All your other purchases earn one point per $1 spent.

 You can redeem points with 500 brands in travel, merchandise and entertainment, dinners to take out new or existing clients, and gift cards to reward your employees.